-- 18. Pursuant to section 50 of the Act, the Director-General of Licensing ("the Director-General") must refer inter alia applications under section 32A of the Act to the Commission.
-Therefore this application must be heard and determined by this Commission. - 19.
+- 17. Pursuant to section 50 of the Act, the Director-General of Licensing ("the Director-General") must refer inter alia applications under section 32A of the Act to the Commission.
+Therefore this application must be heard and determined by this Commission. - 18.
 Pursuant to section 53 of the Act, the Chairperson of the Commission must fix the time and place for hearing and give notice to the relevant parties not less than 7 days before the hearing date.
 As stated earlier, this application was referred to the Commission on 21 March 2019.
-The hearing was fixed for 2.00pm on 3 April 2019 and notice was given to the applicant.

-- 20. Pursuant to section 53 of the Act; the Commission is not bound by the rules of evidence and may inform itself in the manner it considers appropriate and conduct the hearing, or part of the hearing, by use of telephone or online facilities.
+The hearing was fixed for on 3 April 2019 and notice was given to the applicant.
+However in order to provide additional information to the Commission the hearing was adjourned at the request of the applicant to 24 April 2019. - 19.
+Pursuant to section 53 of the Act; the Commission is not bound by the rules of evidence and may inform itself in the manner it considers appropriate and conduct the hearing, or part of the hearing, by use of telephone or online facilities.
 A hearing must also be conducted in public unless the Commission considers that a public hearing is likely to cause undue hardship to a person.
-No such submission has been made to this Commission and there is no evidence to suggest any such hardship. - 21.Mr Ian Sloan and Mr Ian and Mrs Jackie Rixon appeared on behalf of the applicant.
+No such submission has been made to this Commission and there is no evidence to suggest any such hardship. - 20.
+Mr Ian Sloan and Mr Ian and Mrs Jackie Rixon appeared on behalf of the applicant.
 Mr Jeff Verinder as representative for the Director-General of Licensing was also present to provide information and assistance to the Commission during the course of the hearing.